GordStephen/gord.io/posts/20230619-cards, a small flashcard app for the terminal.md

 This function has some nice theoretical properties:

-- Cards with both mastery and age indices of zero receive a weight of zero, and so will never be selected randomly (unless all cards have a weight of zero)
+- Cards with both difficulty and age indices of zero receive a weight of zero, and so will never be selected randomly (unless all cards have a weight of zero)
-- Cards with mastery and age indices of one have a finite upper bound on their weight (equal to skew), rather than going to infinity which causes numerical issues
+- Cards with difficulty and age indices of one have a finite upper bound on their weight (equal to skew), rather than going to infinity which causes numerical issues
 - Cards with one low index and one high index won't have their overall index